KellyT4425/ctbeauty-bookings/README.md

 - Browser compatibility and responsiveness were tested across different screen sizes.

-A full breakdown of the test cases, results, and screenshots can be found in the [➡️ Tests](testing.md)
+A full breakdown of the complete test cases, results, and screenshots can be found in the [➡️ Tests](testing.md)

 ## Bugs 🪲